oamg/convert2rhel/CONTRIBUTING.md

 # Building rpms locally

-You need podman or docker installed
+You need podman or a working docker installed

 ```bash
 make rpms